-The agent will probably want information on whether you own or rent your home as well.
+The insurance agent will probably want information on whether you own or rent your home as well.
 When you call, make sure to ask the agent to double-check your eligibility for discounts on Missouri Farm Bureau insurance.
 It’s possible that not all discounts are listed online.

 Missouri Farm Bureau Insurance Reviews

-As we mentioned at the beginning, Missouri Farm Bureau insurance has an A+ rating from the BBB.
-However, it has a 3.0-star rating on the BBB, which comes from just two customer reviews.
+As we mentioned at the beginning, Missouri Farm Bureau Insurance has an A+ rating from the BBB.
+However, it has a 1.0 out of 5.0-star rating on the BBB, which comes from just two customer reviews.
 Here are a couple of comments from that page and the complaints page: